3rd Workshop for Natural Language Processing Open Source Software (NLP-OSS)

 - Cassandra Jacobs, University at Buffalo

-- Christoph Teichmann, Bloomberg LP
+- Christoph Teichmann, Bloomberg L.P.

 - Daniel Braun, University of Twente

-- Dave Howcroft, Edinburgh Napier University
+- David M. Howcroft, Edinburgh Napier University

 - Fabio Kepler, Unbabel